 ST ($/Mcf) = sf x TR

+After the conveyance, the Transportation and Storage Fees will be reduced to 80 percent because Purchaser of Helium Lot #1 and Real Property Purchaser are responsible for the remaining 20 percent.

 Where:

 B is the annual budget amount (operating cost, overhead costs, new infrastructure costs including costs to make a helium extraction unit operable and spread over the lifetime of the infrastructure), and maintenance costs for the Federal Helium System or the Helium System, as applicable, and its supporting services for each succeeding fiscal year.
 The annual budget will be adjusted by any over or under collections from the previous Fiscal Year.